-• Bring U19 ski racers in Ontario together for conditioning, training, and race projects.
+• Bring together the best U19 ski racers from across Ontario for conditioning, training, and race projects.

-• Raise the level of all U19 programs while supporting the most dedicated and talented skiers who will remain on their respective regional teams, clubs or academies.
+• Raise the level of all U19 Alpine Club Programs while supporting the most dedicated and talented skiers who will remain on their respective regional teams, clubs or academies.

 • Provide support and resources to athletes, regional teams and clubs to create a ski racing culture of fun, physical fitness and performance.

 *Please note the following is subject to change up to and including the month of January 2020.

 Athletes are selected to the U19HPP in April based on the following:

 o Top 5 in one discipline or top 10 in two disciplines at U16 Nationals.